gregorias/anki-code-highlighter/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

 If applicable, provide the offending field's HTML code.
-For instructions how to get that code, see [this Anki's help page](https://docs.ankiweb.net/editing.html#:~:text=button%20allows%20editing%20the%20underlying%20html).
+For instructions how to get that code, see [this Anki help page](https://docs.ankiweb.net/editing.html#:~:text=button%20allows%20editing%20the%20underlying%20html).

 **Expected behavior**
 A clear and concise description of what you expected to happen.